ajschleg/Banker-s-Algorithm/README.md

         This algorithm may require an order of m × n 2 operations to determine whether a state is safe.

+## 7.5.3.2 Resource-Request Algorithm
+Next, we describe the algorithm for determining whether requests can be safely granted.
+Let Requesti be the request vector for process Pi .
+If Requesti[j] == k, then process Pi wants k instances of resource type Rj .
+When a request for resources is made by process Pi , the following actions are taken:
+* 1. If Request[i] ≤Need[i] , go to step 2.
+Otherwise, raise an error condition, since
+    the process has exceeded its maximum claim.
+* 2. If Request[i] ≤ Available, go to step 3.
+Otherwise, Pi must wait, since the
+    resources are not available.
+* 3. Have the system pretend to have allocated the requested resources to process Pi by modifying the state as follows:
+        Available = Available–Request[i] ;
+        Allocation[i] = Allocation[i] + Request[i] ;
+        Need[i] = Need[i] – Request[i] ;
+    If the resulting resource-allocation state is safe, the transaction is completed, and process Pi is allocated its resources.
+However, if the new state is unsafe, then Pi must wait for Request[i] , and the old resource-allocation state is restored.
 # Implementation

 You should invoke your program by passing the number of resources of each type on the command line.